United States Cavalry: History

-The United States Cavalry in various forms from 1775 to 1942, was historically a horse-mounted cavalry force that played a significant role in a number of chapters of US history to the present day.
-These include the American Revolutionary War, and every major subsequent war in which the United States was involved.
-Washington personally witnessed the effect of a small force of the 17th Light Dragoons had on his troops, panicking his militia infantry at the Battle of White Plains.
-Appreciating the ability of the 5th Regiment of Connecticut Light Horse Militia, under Major Elisha Sheldon, to gather intelligence during the subsequent retreat of Continental forces into New Jersey, he asked the Continental Congress for a light cavalry force in the Continental army.
-In late 1776, Congress authorized Washington to establish a mounted force of 3,000 men.
+The United States Cavalry existed in various forms from 1775 to 1942.
+Its history dates back to the American Revolutionary War, and every major subsequent war in which the United States was involved.
+George Washington personally witnessed the effect that a small mounted force of the British Army's 17th Regiment of (Light) Dragoons had on his troops, panicking and scattering American soldiers at the Battle of White Plains.
+Appreciating the ability of the 5th Regiment of Connecticut Light Horse Militia to gather intelligence during the subsequent retreat of American forces into New Jersey, he asked the Continental Congress to approve the creation of a light cavalry force in the Continental Army.
+In late 1776, Congress authorized Washington to establish a mounted force of 3,000 men for service in the Continental army.

 American Revolutionary War

-On 12 December 1776, Congress converted Elisha Sheldon's militia regiment into the Regiment of Light Dragoons.
+On 12 December 1776, Congress converted the 5th Regiment of Connecticut Light Horse Militia into the Regiment of Light Dragoons.
 In March 1777, Washington established the Corps of Continental Light Dragoons consisting of four regiments of 280 men, each organized in six troops.
+Later that year, the 2nd Continental Light Dragoons executed the first recorded cavalry charge by American forces at the Battle of the Flockey on August 13, 1777, routing Loyalist militia in Schoharie County, New York.
 Many problems faced the light dragoon regiments, including the inability of recruiting to bring the units to authorized strength, shortage of suitable cavalry weapons and horses, and lack of uniformity among troopers in dress and discipline.
 Congress appointed the Hungarian revolutionary and professional soldier Michael Kovats and the Polish Casimir Pulaski to train them as an offensive strike force during winter quarters of 1777–78 at Trenton, New Jersey.

 Pulaski's efforts led to friction with the American officers, resulting in his resignation, but Congress authorized Pulaski to form his own independent corps in 1778.
 Pulaski's Legion consisted of dragoons, riflemen, grenadiers, and infantry.
 Another independent corps of dragoons joined Pulaski's in the Continental Line during 1778 when a former captain in Bland's Horse, "Light Horse Harry" Lee, formed Lee's Corps of Partisan Light Dragoons, which specialized in raiding and harassing supply lines.
 Colonel Charles Armand Tuffin, marquis de la Rouërie ("Col. Armand"), a French nobleman, raised a third corps of infantry in Boston, called the Free and Independent Chasseurs, which later added a troop of dragoons, becoming Armand's Legion.
 Although a reorganization in 1778 authorized expansion of the four regiments to 415 men each, forage difficulties, expiration of enlistments, desertions, and other problems made this impossible, and no regiment ever carried more than 200 men on its rolls, and they averaged 120 to 180 men between 1778 and 1780.